chrisadie/wordle-first-guess/README.md

 These are the best ten guesses to use.
 The number is the score from the algorithm which determines what is "best".

-The wordlist provided is `wordlist1.js`, and is not the actual wordlist used by the game!
-(The game's wordlist has significantly fewer words that end in 's'.)
+The wordlist provided is `wordlist1.js`, and (for copyright reasons) is *not* the actual wordlist used by the game!
+(The game's real wordlist has significantly fewer words that end in 's'.)

 You can replace `wordlist1.js` by the word list from the game to get the real answer - **the best guess to start Wordle with** - , which is: